How to Control Risk?

 The most important step in managing risks involves eliminating them so far as is reasonably practicable, or if that is not possible, minimizing the risks so far as is reasonably practicable.
 In deciding how to control risks, you must consult your workers and their representatives, who will be directly affected by this decision.
 Their experience will help you choose appropriate control measures, and their involvement will increase the acceptance of any changes that may be needed to the way they do their job.

 There are many ways to control risks.
 Some control measures are more effective than others.
 You must consider various control options and choose the control that most effectively eliminates the hazard or minimizes the risk.
-This may involve a single control measure or a combination of different controls that together provide the highest level of protection that is reasonably practicable.
+This may involve a single control measure or a combination of different controls that provide the highest level of reasonably practicable protection.

-Some problems can be fixed quickly and done straight away, while others need more effort and planning to resolve.
+Some problems can be fixed quickly and immediately, while others need more effort and planning.
 Of those requiring more effort, you should prioritize areas for action, focusing first on those hazards with the highest level of risk.

 The Hierarchy Of Risk Control